 Medications can help relieve your agoraphobia or panic attack symptoms.
 Some medications used for agoraphobia include selective serotonin reuptake inhibitors (SSRIs), antidepressants, and anti-anxiety medications.

 With treatment, you have a good chance of getting better.
 Treatment tends to be easier and faster when started earlier.

 There is no guaranteed way to prevent agoraphobia.
 Early treatment for anxiety or panic disorders may help.

-Written by: Rose Kivi and Elizabeth Boskey, PhD
+Written by: Rose Kivi, Elizabeth Boskey, and Kristeen Cherney

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.